avelino/awesome-go/README.md

 * [go-pkg-xmlx](https://github.com/jteeuwen/go-pkg-xmlx) - Extension to the standard Go XML package.
 Maintains a node tree that allows forward/backwards browsing and exposes some simple single/multi-node search functions.
 * [go-pkg-rss](https://github.com/jteeuwen/go-pkg-rss) - This package reads RSS and Atom feeds and provides a caching mechanism that adheres to the feed specs.

+## Testing

+* [gocheck](http://labix.org/gocheck) - A more advanced testing framework alternative to gotest.
+* [GoSpec](https://github.com/orfjackal/gospec) - BDD-style testing framework for the Go programming language.
+* [gospecify](https://github.com/stesla/gospecify) - This provides a BDD syntax for testing your Go code.
+It should be familiar to anybody who has used libraries such as rspec.
+* [gomock](https://code.google.com/p/gomock/) - Mocking framework for the Go programming language.
+* [mockhttp.go](https://github.com/tv42/mockhttp.go) - Mock object for Go http.ResponseWriter
+* [assert](https://github.com/bmizerany/assert) - Asserts to Go testing
+* [Hamcrest](https://github.com/rdrdr/hamcrest) - fluent framework for declarative Matcher objects that, when applied to input values, produce self-describing results.

 # Resources